 Dice bell pepper.

 2. Heat oil in a large skillet over medium heat.
-Add onions, and cook, stirring occasionally, for about 3-4 minutes.
+Add onions and pepper, and cook, stirring occasionally, for about 3-4 minutes.

 3. Add garlic, both canned beans (DON’T RINSE!), corn, and enchilada sauce to skillet.
 Bring to a boil, then lower heat to medium.